TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/04_lesson/lesson.md

 	* Demo a song with **A-B-A Form**: [https://www.youtube.com/watch?v=PSZxmZmBfnU](https://www.youtube.com/watch?v=PSZxmZmBfnU)
 	* Students create their own song with the form ABABAB.
 4. **Debrief**
 	* Talk about any of the phrases or issues the students had.
-Did they find it easy to understand the code when they read it.
+	* If time allows, give students the opportunity to demo their songs for the class.

 ###Accommodation/Differentiation
 Students that are moving quickly could explore and create alternative song forms (ex.
 AABA).